-Stage Number of operation The essence of operation Stogo 1 орогалогі Draparing datailed audit programs for every capact to be Stage 1 Preparing detailed audit programs for every aspect to be covered in audit Formulating overall plan based on knowledge of client's business Stage 2 Examining form and content of financial statements Performing verification of balances Conducting vouching of transactions Analyzing significant ratios and trends Ensuring appropriate disclosure of information Examining system of internal control by performing compliance procedures Determining substantive procedures Stage 3 Ensuring that report complies with the statutory requirement, if any Forming conclusions on the basis of evidences Communicating the report to the appropriate authority Providing report on truthfulness and fairness of financial statements
+Stage Number of operation The essence of operation Stage 1.
+Preparing detailed audit programs for every aspect to be Planning covered in audit Formulating overall plan based on knowledge of client's business Stage 2.
+Examining form and content of financial statements Performing Performing verification of balances procedures and Conducting vouching of transactions obtaining Analyzing significant ratios and trends evidences Ensuring appropriate disclosure of information Examining system of internal control by performing compliance procedures Determining substantive procedures Stage 3.
+Ensuring that report complies with the statutory requirement, if there are any Forming conclusions on the basis of evidences Communicating the report to the appropriate authority Providing report on Truthfulness and Fairness of financial statements

-Match working papers of an auditor to their correct descriptions in Table 6.2.
+Match working papers of an auditor to their correct descriptions in Tab.
+6.2.